LUMA Application AREAS

 Molybdenum is favoured as a base material due to its low density (10.22 g/cm³), making it approximately half the weight of Tungsten.
 This weight advantage is crucial during the launch phase of space missions, where every gram is critical.

-Lightweight reflector mesh built from fine wires
+Lightweight reflector mesh built from fine wires from Luma Wire Tech

-Deployable satellite antenna fine wires in orbit
+Deployable satellite antenna with antenna mesh made from fine wires

 Meet our team.
 Lead technical expert at Luma Wire Tech developing advanced custom micro cable solutions for demanding applications in medical, aerospace, and defense industries.